JoeWarriner/social_life/README.md

 clear_db -> create_users -> register_users ->  get_user_tokens -> make_posts -> users_with_posts_and_comments -> users_with_posts_comments_likes

 Each test specifies a fixture in the function signature.
 This represents the point in the programme flow that test's assertions are made.

+The test script below is the version for testing locally.
+To test the cloud version, we simply change the BASE_URL constant to the IP address of the VM we are running on, and then run the test script again (from a local laptop).
+This produced the same result.

 ```python